SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 but when working on multiple projects it can quickly become a hassle to manage all the different virtual environments yourself, remembering which Python version to use, which packages to install and so on.

-For this reason, a number of package managers have been created that can help you manage your virtual environments and dependencies, with some of the most popular being:
+For this reason, several package managers have been created that can help you manage your virtual environments and dependencies, with some of the most popular being:

 * [conda](https://docs.conda.io/en/latest/)